HCL-TECH-SOFTWARE/domino-one-touch-setup/OneTouchAgent/README.md

 # OTS Helper Agent

 This database provides an agent to complement the OTS Application Setup and can be invoked during OTS JSON setup.
-The functionality is triggered by Notes environment parameters, which need to be set via OTS (not the OS environment variables).
+The functionality is triggered by Linux or Notes environment variables.
-The helper agent deletes those environment variables after setup *).

-The following functionality can be configured via a combination of environment variables and OTS JSON settings:
+Linux environment variables are configured for example in environment variables of a container.
+In some cases it would be more convenient to specify them instead via notes.ini variables, which are deleted once consumed.
+Notes.ini variables are configured in the OTS setup part.

 ## Add Server to cluster